 - Lowenstein Sandler: Law firm representing public and private companies, financial institutions, investors, entrepreneurs, universities, and private clients in corporate and litigation matters.

-- L Star Management: Real estate investment firm.
+- L Star Ventures: Real estate investment firm.

 - McGlinchey Stafford: Law firm counseling businesses, corporations and institutions in business, consumer finance, government and public policy, healthcare, labor and employment, litigation, and public finance.

 - Moore & VanAllen: Business law firm for blue-chip clients including large national banks, successful international manufacturers, growing healthcare and technology companies, noted retailers, and more.

 - Morgan Lewis: Law partnership including lawyers, patent agents, benefits advisers, regulatory scientists, and other specialists.